Approximation and generalization properties of the random projection classification method: Approximation properties

-For the method of thresholding after random projection, we generate directions for projections at random following uniform distribution on a unit sphere.
-This distribution is such that every open set on the sphere has a non-zero probability: if $u$ is an open set in $S^{d-1}$ and $f_a$ denotes the distribution of the random vectors for projection, then:
+For the method of thresholding after random projection, we generate directions for projections at random following Uniform distribution on a unit hypersphere.
+This distribution is such that every open set on the hypersphere has a non-zero probability: if $u$ is an open set in $S^{d-1}$ and $f_a$ denotes the distribution of the random vectors for projection, then: $p_u = \int_{u}f_a(\boldsymbol{a})d\boldsymbol{a}>0$.

 \begin{theorem} If the optimal decision function given by Bayes rule is linear, then for $k=1$ (i.e., using the original feature space coordinates without extension) the reducible error of the method of thresholding after random projection converges to $0$ in probability as $n$ goes to infinity. \end{theorem} \begin{proof} Let us denote the unit normal vector to the optimal separation hyperplane given by Bayes' rule as $\boldsymbol{a}$.
 If the random vector drawn $\widehat{\boldsymbol{a}}$ is equal to $\boldsymbol{a}$ then the method of thresholding after random projection will be optimal and the error will be equal to Bayes error.
 Let $u$ be an open neighborhood of $\boldsymbol{a}$ on the unit hypersphere and let $p_{u}$ be the probability that $\widehat{\boldsymbol{a}} \in u$.
 By assumption $p_{u} \neq 0$.
 Consider $n$ independent random samples of the vector $\{\boldsymbol{a}^{i}\}_{i=1}^{n}$.
 The probability that all of these vectors lie outside of $u$ is equal to $(1-p_u)^n$, and thus converges to $0$ as $n$ goes to infinity.
 Therefore, with $n$ large enough, we can get as close to the optimal separation hyperplane as needed by choosing the vector ${{\boldsymbol{a}}^{(n)}}$ that minimizes the distance to the optimal $\boldsymbol{a}$.
 The vector chosen for classification converges to the optimal one in probability: